What About That Pile of Broken, Dated and Old Gold?

-For example, my client Mary was helped in paying for her new ruby and diamond ring by giving me a heavy old broken chain worth $300.
-And my contractor client Billy totally paid for the repair of his wedding ring by trading in his old, out of date, 70’s gold bracelet.
-I actually delivered it and gave him a check.
-That was weird and made us laugh.
+For example, my client Mary was helped in paying for her new ruby and diamond ring by giving me a heavy old broken chain worth $500.00.
+And my contractor client Billy, totally paid for the repair of his wedding band by trading in his old, out of date, 70’s gold bracelet.
+I actually gave him money when I delivered his wedding band to him.
+It was cool and made us laugh.

 By recycling your old gold, you’re also helping save the planet!
 For every ounce of gold successfully mined, tons of earth is dug up.
 With the price of gold today, you might be sitting on hundreds, if not thousands of dollars worth of gold.

 What if that tangled ball of ancient gold chains in the back of your jewelry box would actually pay for a brand new ring?
 Wouldn’t that be nice!

 If You Have Sentimental Reasons to Re-Use That Gold

 If you have strong feelings about your grandfather’s wedding band or the ring that came over from the old country 100 years ago, it’s understandable that you may want that actual gold to used in your design no matter what.

 There is a way to do this.
 I work with a refiner who will refine the troublesome alloys out of a small amount of gold.
 I can then directly use your gold, add more fresh gold and do a single casting that will use your gold.
 It is not an economical way to go, but it is doable.